Bad Dogs: These Breeds Are the Worst for Your Home Insurance Policy

 It might be all too easy to avoid telling insurers about the breed of dog you own, or perhaps its history of biting.
-But experts advise against such fibs, because they can be make home insurance more costly for you in the long run.
+But experts advise against such fibs because they can make home insurance more costly for you in the long run.

 Insurance broker Cass explicitly warns that hiding the fact that you own a particular dog or dog breed is “risky.
 If something does happen with your dog ….and you didn’t tell the agent or company, the insurance company may deny your claim.
 That could cost you thousands of dollars out of your pocket.
 It will also cause you to be canceled and you may not be able to get insurance in the standard market.”

 The 2020 Hurricane Season Is Underway.
 Here's How Your Homeowners Insurance Can (and Can't) Protect You